sparkutils/quality/docs/getting_started/index.md

 You must still register the Spark config extension attribute, but also make sure the Init script has the same path as the file you created in the above snippet.

 !!! important "Dos2Unix"
-    If you are using Windows as your dev env, you will probably have to ensure your line endings are unix, so using git-portable and dos2unix before uploading your file if your are not generating it.
+    If you are using Windows as your dev env, you will probably have to ensure your line endings are unix, so using git-portable and dos2unix before uploading your file if you are not generating it.

 ### Configuring on Databricks shared runtimes